 What is it?
 It’s Disneyland – the happiest place on Earth. ’nuff said.

 Why go?
-The first Disneyland to open in China, you can hit all the popular rides like Hyperspace Mountain and the world’s first Marvel-themed ride Iron Man Experience.
+You can hit all the popular rides like Hyperspace Mountain and the world’s first Marvel-themed ride Iron Man Experience.
 Catch amazing 30-minute stage shows, greet your favourite Disney characters and stay for the dazzling parade in the evening.

 Don’t miss: The cartoon-themed dim sum served at Crystal Lotus housed inside Hong Kong Disneyland Hotel.
 Dig into scrumptious dim sum resembling popular Disney and Pixar characters.